wgx/blog.willgrant.org/_posts/2022-10-24-how-to-get-your-first-job-in-ux.markdown

 You need to "read the room" and adjust your presentation style for the audience - you'll talk in very high-level terms with the CEO or other senior stakeholders, explaining why you took a certain design decision and how it relates to the wider company goals.
 Likewise, you'll be talking about the details of an interaction, or some UI copy with product managers or front-end engineers.

 **Wireframing & Prototyping** represents a lot of the "doing" - once you’ve thought everything through, you’ll need to express how the software works visually and tools like Figma, Sketch, Miro, Axure and so on are the way to do this.
-They’re not difficult tools to learn (for wireframes) - and most have component libraries of UI elements you can drag and drop onto the canvas to lay out screens.
+They’re not difficult tools to learn - and most have component libraries of UI elements you can drag and drop onto the canvas to lay out screens.